GreyKeenan/dukesup/index.md

 If possible, you are allowed to take both DUKES in a single turn.

 Once both of a player's DUKES have been taken, they must flip up their CASTLE *at the start of their next turn*.

-(They will have an opportunity to replace one DUKE.)
+They will eventually have an opportunity to replace their DUKES.
+See "Replacing Your DUKES".

 A *face-up* CASTLE can be played to the table just like a DUKE, except that any DUKE guarding it must also be taken within the same turn.